It looks like we’re bound to experience a widespread BGP failure once every few months. They all follow the same pattern:

 - The offending session is reestablished seconds later and the same set of routes is sent again, causing the same failure and a session reset.
-If the session stays up long enough (because the routers have to exchange approximately 300,000 routes), some of the newly received routes might get propagated and will flap again when the session is reset.
+If the session stays up long enough, some of the newly received routes might get propagated and will flap again when the session is reset.

 - The cyclical behavior continues until a manual intervention.

-I don’t understand why Cisco IOS allows the cyclical BGP session behavior (as it’s pretty obvious things will not get better by themselves once the same session is reset a few times), but there’s at least something we can do with Embedded Event Manager: shut down the offending neighbor after seeing the BGP-3-NOTIFICATION syslog message often enough in a short period of time.
+I don’t understand why network OS vendors allow the cyclical BGP session behavior (as it’s pretty obvious things will not get better by themselves once the same session is reset a few times), but there’s at least something we can do on Cisco IOS with Embedded Event Manager: shut down the offending neighbor after seeing the BGP-3-NOTIFICATION syslog message often enough in a short period of time.

 The following EEM applet is triggered when the BGP-3-NOTIFICATION syslog message occurs more often than three times in the last 60 seconds.
 It extracts the BGP neighbor ID from the syslog message, fetches local AS number from an SNMP variable and shuts down the offending neighbor using neighbor shutdown BGP router configuration command.